elcontraption/metalsmith-basic-auth/README.md

 # Metalsmith Basic Auth
 A Metalsmith plugin to enable HTTP basic authentication via front-matter attributes.

-## TODO:
-- Add tests
-- Investigate Nginx option
+- So far, this is only supports authentication using Apache .htaccess files.

-**Note:** HTTP basic authentication is only truly safe when using HTTPS.
+- HTTP basic authentication is only truly safe when using HTTPS.

 ## Installation
 ```sh